 Unless you are below 18 years old, a holder of a diplomatic or official residence permit or a holder of a limited residence permit card (KITAS) or a permanent residence card (KITAP), you can enter Indonesia unvaccinated ONLY if you have a doctor’s certificate from the government hospital of the country of your departure, stating that you are unable to participate in the COVID-19 vaccination due to a special health condition or a comorbid disease.

 You no longer need to do a RT-PCR test before departure to Indonesia.
 Please note that this regulation might change if the amount of positive cases in Indonesia increases significantly.

 You no longer need to show proof of health- or travel insurance in English language that covers COVID-19 treatment and is valid for the entire duration of your stay in Indonesia.

 At check-in for your flight to Indonesia, you might be asked for proof of a return or onward ticket from Indonesia.
 Depending on the airline, the ticket should be within 30-60 days of your entry into Indonesia (VoA) or within 60-180 days of entry into Indonesia (B211A).
 You might also be asked for this upon entering Indonesia.

 Fill in the form before departure.
 After finalizing this process, you will receive a QR code.
 On arrival in Indonesia, please show this QR code to customs officials.
-It might still be possible to alternatively fill in the customs paper form at the airport, but it’s best to obtain the QR code beforehand.

 Currently there is no quarantine requirement for fully vaccinated (min.
 2 doses) international travelers.
 Travelers below 18 years old follow the quarantine requirements of their parents/caregivers/travel companion.